 An Act to —

-• provide for the establishment and operation of a Corruption and Crime Commission; and
+• provide for the establishment and operation of a Corruption and Crime Commission with functions with respect to serious misconduct by public officers and organised crime; and

-• provide for the establishment and operation of a Parliamentary Inspector of the Corruption and Crime Commission; and
+• confer on the Public Sector Commissioner functions with respect to misconduct by public officers; and

-• make amendments as a consequence of the enactment of this Act 2.
+• provide for the establishment and operation of a Parliamentary Inspector of the Corruption and Crime Commission.

 [Long title amended by No. 78 of 2003 s.
+4; No. 35 of 2014 s.
 4.]

 Part 1 — Preliminary